Zidane favourite for United job

 He replaced Leicester's Brendan Rodgers as favourite.
 The 48-year-old guided the Foxes to FA Cup glory at the end of the 2020/21 season but they have failed to live up to previous heights across their opening 12 games of the new campaign.

-Leicester are 12th with four wins and 15 points on their tally - they were 3rd with 24 points at this stage last season.
+Leicester are 12th with four wins and 15 points on their tally - they were third with 24 points at this stage last season.

-There is clear distance between Rodgers and Ajax's Erik ten Hag, who was cut to 12/1 and priced as best of the rest.
-PSG boss Mauricio Pochettino is next in the betting, with odds of 20/1 available that he leaves the French capital for United.
+Michael Carrick - who will take temporary charge - has been cut into 5/2 while Rodgers has been pushed out to third-favourite.
+Ajax's Erik ten Hag and ex-Leipzig boss Ralf Rangnick make up the rest of the early contenders.